 Harvard researchers Daniel Hemenway and Matthew Miller examined 26 developed countries, and checked whether gun ownership correlated with murder rates.
 They found that "a highly significant positive correlation between total homicide rates and both proxies for gun availability."
 They also didn't find much evidence that a higher rate of gun murders led to lower rates of other kinds of murder (i.e., stabbings)."

+There is indeed something idolatrous about the love for guns in our country, and something very broken about a people who refuse to yield on gun restrictions in spite of their terrible cost.
 In my reading I came across this message from Rev Chuck Currie, a UCC minister who commented on Tuesday's shootings: "Too many people worship guns instead of God.
 But God calls us to be people of reconciliation and justice.
 We are told to turn our weapons into plowshares.
 Each act of fun violence is another opportunity for all of us - politicians and citizens - to demand a better society.
 There is too much violence in our society.
 The dead will not forgive us if we do not seek a more just world for our children."

 I applaud these words.
 I agree that the spiritual underpinnings of the gun problem are profound--and yet, surprisingly, some who claim to worship God also worship guns, and that is part of the problem.